isamarietr/mdb-snapshot-export/mdb/snapshot-export/README.md

 Check out [Cloud Backup Snapshot Export API](https://docs.atlas.mongodb.com/reference/api/cloud-backup/export/exports/) documentation for more info.

-You can also import the [Export Snapshot Collection](Export Snapshot to S3.postman_collection.json) to Postman.
+You can also import the [Export Snapshot Collection](export_to_s3_postman_collection.json) to Postman.
+If you have the [MongoDB APIs Postman Collection](https://www.postman.com/mongodb-devrel/workspace/mongodb-public/overview) already in your Postman workspace, you can use the same environment variables, otherwise use [this environment file](Atlas.postman_environment.json).

 ### Create an Export Bucket